johmar-22/imbalance-screening/docs/TABLE_MAP.md

 # Manuscript to repository map

-Every numbered object in manuscript v32, and the file in this repository that produces or contains it.

 Objects marked **NEW** did not exist when the repository was first published.
 Objects marked **RENUMBERED** exist but changed number: Table 3 of the earlier